epi/flod/README.md

   - Can use output ranges as pipeline sinks.

 - v0.0.1 (2016-03-13)
-  - Fisrt release – can connect pipes with any interfaces (even incompatible).
+  - First release – can connect pipes with any interfaces (even incompatible).

 ## License